angular/components/src/lib/sidenav/sidenav.md

 <!-- example(sidenav-mode) -->

-The `over` and `push` sidenav modes show a backdrop by default, while the side mode does not.
+The `over` and `push` sidenav modes show a backdrop by default, while the `side` mode does not.
 This can be customized by setting the `hasBackdrop` property on `mat-sidenav-container`.
-Setting it to `true` will force all sidenavs to have a backdrop regardless of their mode.
-Setting it to `false` will disable the backdrop on all sidenavs, regardless of their mode.
+Explicitly setting `hasBackdrop` to `true` or `false` will override the default backdrop visibility setting for all sidenavs regadless of mode.
 Leaving the property unset or setting it to `null` will use the default backdrop visibility for each mode.

 <!-- example(sidenav-backdrop) -->